jostrm/azure-enterprise-scale-ml/documentation/v2/30-39/37-mlops.md

 # 3) Import & Configre the GHA/ADO ESML Azure Devops pipeline

 1) Import Pipeline from from template - [Template location ](../../../copy_my_subfolders_to_my_grandparent/mlops/02_cicd-ado-gha_mlops/azure_devops)
+- Point the pipeline to your project and models branch, such as "project001_M11_dev_branch"
 2) Configure the Variables in Azure Devops / Github Actions

 ![](./images/37-mlops-ado-vars.png)